 Vietnam.vn - Nền tảng quảng bá Việt Nam

-US increases steel tax to 50%
+The US increases steel tariffs to 50%.

 Báo Quảng NamBáo Quảng Nam02/06/2025

-US increases steel tax to 50%
+The US increases steel tariffs to 50%.

-In March 2025, the Trump Administration imposed a comprehensive 25% tariff on all steel and aluminum imports into the United States.
+In March 2025, the Trump administration imposed a comprehensive 25% tariff on all steel and aluminum imports into the United States.

-The negative reactions from major economies show that the US decision to increase steel tariffs is creating significant and complex impacts on global markets.
+Negative reactions from major economies show that the US decision to increase steel tariffs is creating significant and complex impacts on global markets.

 Source: https://baoquangnam.vn/my-tang-thue-thep-len-50-3155932.html